heliotropium72/semantic_segmentation/README.md

 ### Training
 The model was trained testing different sets of hyperparameters (epochs, batch size, dropout, learning rate, regularization).
+The training took about 30 min inside the udacity workspace.

 ### Result